 About MeMonica Gelinas

-The Good Food Movement
+The (Good Food) Movement

-As demand for farm-to-table transparency increased, I brought supplier and sourcing issues to the forefront.
-This led to forming my own consultancy, GritWork, where I have guided entrepreneurs and organizations on developing food and creating infrastructure.
-I’ve led foodservice and CPG concepts of all types and sizes (including commodity) along every step of the supply chain, including BluePrint Juice, Centerplate (Sodexo), and DIG (Dig Inn), to name a few.
+As demand for farm-to-table transparency increased, I brought strategic sourcing and supply chain values to the industry’s forefront.
+This led to forming my own consultancy, Grit Work, where I have guided entrepreneurs and organizations on developing products and leading sourcing strategies.
+I’ve stewarded foodservice and CPG concepts of all types and sizes, particularly in Fresh and Prepared (perishable), along every step of the chain, including BluePrint Juice, Centerplate (Sodexo), and DIG (Dig Inn), to name a few.

 As the food industry evolves, I’m engaging with people in new ways.

 Right before the pandemic, I pre-sold into leading retailers my own refrigerated Asian food line with a partner called Happa Kitchen.
 My vision was inspired by raising a mixed family and sharing new traditions.
 Caregiving and starting a business is not easy – throw in a pandemic!
 However, the entrepreneurial spirit has always been a guiding star, but the supply chain reality emerging will define what my next steps may be.

 Being part of a diverse table comes in many forms.
 I am proud to currently serve on the Cornell University Council, President’s Council for Cornell Women, Pret US Foundation board member, Communications Chair of Cornell Mosaic (DEIB), and Health&Wellness Chair of AAPI Montclair, NJ (Asian American Pacific Islander).
 Past leadership include service as presidents of Cornell Asian Alumni Association, NYC’s P.S.
 166 PTA, Cornell Hotel Society NY and Meadowlands Museum.